Chaplin (film): Plot

-Back in America, Hoover digs into Chaplin's private life, suspecting him of communist sympathies.
+Back in the United States, Hoover digs into Chaplin's private life, suspecting him of Pro-Soviet sympathies.
 Chaplin is forced to consider the effect of "talkies" on his career.
 Despite the popularity of sound films, he vows never to make a talkie featuring the Tramp.

 In 1925, Chaplin makes The Gold Rush and marries bit-part actress Lita Grey.
-However, he later confides to George that he always thought of her as a "total bitch" and barely mentions her in his autobiography.
-Chaplin marries Paulette Goddard and feels a sense of guilt and sympathy for the millions unemployed due to the Wall Street Crash (Chaplin sold most of his shares the year before the crash).
-Chaplin decides to address the issue in his next movie, Modern Times, but his dedication to the film results in the breakup of his marriage.
+However, he later says to George that he always thought of her as a "total bitch" and barely mentions her in his autobiography.
+Chaplin marries Paulette Goddard and feels a sense of guilt and sympathy for the millions unemployed due to the Wall Street Crash.
+Chaplin decides to address the issue in Modern Times, but his dedication to this film results in the breakup of his marriage.

-At an industry party, Chaplin refuses to shake hands with a visiting Nazi.
-Fairbanks comments that Chaplin resembles Adolf Hitler, providing him with the inspiration for his next film.
-The Great Dictator satirizes the Nazis and is a huge hit worldwide, but Hoover tries to portray it as anti-American propaganda.
+At an industry party, the partially Roma Chaplin refuses to shake hands with a visiting Nazi.
+Fairbanks comments that Chaplin resembles Adolf Hitler, inspiring him to create The Great Dictator.
+The film, which satirizes Nazism, is a hit worldwide and further enrages Hoover, who believes it to be propaganda against the United States.

-Chaplin finally settles down and marries Oona O'Neill, an actress who strikingly resembles Hetty.
+Chaplin marries actress Oona O'Neill, who resembles Hetty.
 However, it is alleged that he is the father of the child of former lover Joan Barry.
-Despite a blood test proving that the child is not his, Chaplin is ordered to provide financial support.
-With his reputation severely damaged, he stays out of the public eye for over seven years until producing Limelight.
-During the height of McCarthyism, Chaplin leaves America with Oona on a visit to Britain, but the United States Attorney General revokes his permit to re-enter the United States.
+Despite a blood test proving that the child is not his, Chaplin is ordered to provide financial support after the test is declared inadmissible in court.
+With his reputation damaged, he stays out of the public eye for over seven years until producing Limelight.
+During McCarthyism, the Chaplins leave the United States together on a visit to Britain, but then the United States Attorney General revokes his re-entry permit.

-In 1972, Chaplin is invited back to America to receive a special Academy Honorary Award.
-Though he is initially resentful at his exile and fearful that no one will remember him, he is moved to tears when the audience is seen laughing at his films and give him the Academy Awards' longest standing ovation.
+In 1972, Chaplin is invited back to the United States to receive a special Academy Honorary Award.
+Despite being initially resentful after two decades in exile and certain that no one will even remember him, he is moved to tears when the audience laughs at footage from his films and gives Chaplin the Academy Awards' longest standing ovation ever.

 Cast

+In addition, the Academy Award tribute sequence at the end features footage of the real Chaplin.